jupyter/telemetry/docs/index.md

 If you're looking to add telemetry to an application that you're developing, check out the page "[](pages/configure.md)".

-If you're looking for client-side telemetry in Jupyter frontend applications (like JupyterLab), checkout the work happening in [jupyterlab-telemetry](https://github.com/jupyterlab/jupyterlab-telemetry)!
+If you're looking for client-side telemetry in Jupyter frontend applications (like JupyterLab), check out the work happening in [jupyterlab-telemetry](https://github.com/jupyterlab/jupyterlab-telemetry)!

 ## Installation